DL4mHealth/COMET/README.md

 ## Usage

 We provide jupyter notebook example for each dataset.
-To train and evaluate COMET on a dataset, simply run DatasetName_example.ipynb, such as AD_example.ipynb.
+To train and evaluate COMET on a dataset, simply run `DatasetName_example.ipynb`, such as `AD_example.ipynb`.
 All the setups including pre-training, partial fine-tuning, full fine-tuning, and semi fine-tuning are running step by step with command in the notebook.

 After training and evaluation, the pre-training model and fine-tuning model can be found in`test_run/DatasetName/`; and the logging file for validation and test results can be found in  `logging/DatasetName/`.